BSL Interpreting

 National Register of Communication Professionals Working with Deaf and Deafblind People (NRCPD)

 NRCPD is the professional regulatory body for sign language interpreters and sign language translators in the UK.
-NRCPD registration means that deaf people who use BSL/English interpreters can make a complaint about the interpreter if they are not happy with the interpreting service.
+NRCPD registration means that interpreters and translators have agreed to follow a code of ethics and to hold themselves accountable for their work through a formal complaints process.
+There are two categories of registration.

 Registered Sign Language Interpreters (RSLI) have completed a Level 6 qualification in British Sign Language and a Level 6 qualification in sign language interpreting.